Alejog20/Python_file_cleaner/README.md

 ## Python file organizer

-###This project was mainly develped to help me have my machine's disk in optim conditions given the amount of files I work with on a daily basis.
+This project was mainly developed in aims to help me have my machine's disk in optim conditions given the amount of files I work with on a daily basis.

 ## Functionality
 1. Make sure to modify the path and cleaning rules accordingly.